BQ31X/AIE7homework/01_Prompt Engineering and Prototyping Best Practices/README.md

 5. Rewrite the following paragraph in a professional, formal tone…
     - Aspect Tested:

+## 🏗️ Activity #1 Answers:

+---

+### 1️⃣ Explain the concept of object-oriented programming in simple terms to a complete beginner.

+**Aspect Tested:**
+- Clarity / Brevity
+- Accuracy
+- Teaching Value

+---

+### 2️⃣ Read the following paragraph and provide a concise summary of the key points.

+**Aspect Tested:**
+- Clarity / Brevity
+- Accuracy
+- Comprehension

+---

+### 3️⃣ Write a short, imaginative story (100–150 words) about a robot finding friendship in an unexpected place.

+**Aspect Tested:**
+- Creativity
+- Tone

+---

+### 4️⃣ If a store sells apples in packs of 4 and oranges in packs of 3, how many packs of each do I need to buy to get exactly 12 apples and 9 oranges?

+**Aspect Tested:**
+- Reasoning / Logic

+---

+### 5️⃣ Rewrite the following paragraph in a professional, formal tone.

+**Aspect Tested:**
+- Tone
+- Professionalism

+---

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.

 ##### 🚧 Advanced Build: